iPhone ping pong paintings – the movie

 …and so he comes up with this idea: whenever you walk past a place in your hometwon that lacks some decent graffiti, take a pic, do the work and share it with others.

-And then let others do some graffiti in your hometown, too
+And then let others do some graffiti in your hometown, too 🙂 I just loved the idea and jumped right in.

-So everybody, share your hometown and have it painted all over
+So everybody, share your hometown and have it painted all over 🙂

-Collaborative work has always been a main force for creativity and especially on the web stuff like cut&paste or, my personal favorite, coudals LayerTennis (do watch this!) is really inspiring.
+Collaborative work has always been a main force for creativity and especially on the web stuff like cut&paste or, my personal favorite, coudals LayerTennis (dowatchthis!) is really inspiring.

 And when it comes to fingerpainting, next to the fact of portability of the tool, the main reason why everybody seems to enjoy the whole thing is sharing and working together.